 Step 2: Cut 1 piece of fusible web paper in half.
 Lay the fusible web onto your work surface, smooth side facing up/textured side down.
 Draw the eyes and teeth on one side.
 Draw the mouths and eyeballs on the other side.

 Step 3: Lay fabric onto your work surface.
 Finger-press the wrinkles out.
 Lay the mouth and eyeballs on the black fabric and the eyes and teeth on the white fabric.
 Iron in place.

 Step 4: Cut out all features.

-Step 6: Repeat step 5 for all other features—the mouth, eyeballs and teeth.
+Step 6: Repeat step 5 for all other features—the mouth, eyeballs, and teeth.
 Layer each feature and stitch down as you go.
-Change thread color in sewing machine to match feature each time.
+Change thread color in your sewing machine to match the feature each time.
 Take your time and have fun!